-Shalom Children's Center is a Five-Star rated NC licensed child care facility that serves approximately 140 families with children 6 weeks through 5 years of age.
-Our year-round program offers full-time and part-time options for enrollment.
+Shalom Children's Center is a Five-Star rated NC licensed child care facility that serves approximately 120 families with children ages 6 weeks through 5 years.
+Our year-round program offers full-time enrollment.

-Shalom is the Hebrew word for peace, and it is this vision of a harmonious world that we strive to build with our children.
+Shalom is the Hebrew word for peace, and it is a vision of a harmonious world that we strive to build with our children.
 We celebrate Jewish traditions and draw from a code of ethics that teaches us to respect and care for the earth and all of its inhabitants.
 Children, families, and teachers are connected through this circle of care and respect, which expands to the broader world of all human life and nature.
 While we seek to affirm our Jewish cultural identity and enhance our exploration of Judaism together as a family, we also honor and learn from the diverse experiences and traditions of all who participate in our program.